 Consistent with past practice, the Oversight Board primarily relies on U.S. government economic forecasts to establish the general economic conditions within which the economy of Puerto Rico evolves.
-The 2021 Fiscal Plan uses the latest Congressional Budget Office forecasts for U.S. GDP growth and inflation available as of April 2021 as key inputs to create the forecast for the economy of Puerto Rico.
-CBO currently projects a stronger U.S. economy than it did in 2020, in large part because the downturn was not as severe as expected and because the first stage of the recovery took place sooner and was stronger than expected.
+The 2021 Fiscal Plan uses the latest Congressional Budget Office forecasts for U.S. GDP growth and inflation available as of April 202115 as key inputs to create the forecast for the economy of Puerto Rico.16 CBO currently projects a stronger U.S. economy than it did in 2020, in large part because the downturn was not as severe as expected and because the first stage of the recovery took place sooner and was stronger than expected.
 These estimates are based on the assumption that the U.S. real gross domestic product (GDP) will reach pre-pandemic levels by this summer and employment levels will return to pre COVID-19 levels by 2024, as vaccination stays on track with what was observed by the beginning of February.
-The revised higher U.S. growth from CBO also translates into higher growth and revenues for the Commonwealth, as U.S. real GDP growth is a major input for the macroeconomic projection used in the 2021 Fiscal Plan.
+The revised higher U.S. real GDP growth is a major input for the macroeconomic projection used in the 2021 Fiscal Plan.